King and Queen of the Belgians Visit London

 The final event of the visit to London was a reception at the Belgian Embassy, and a meeting with William Hague, the British First Secretary of State and Secretary of State for Foreign and Commonwealth Affairs.Filed under Belgian Royals, British Royals

-Tagged Belgian Installation 2013, Elizabeth II, King Philippe, Queen Mathilde, The Duchess of Gloucester, The Duke of Gloucester, The Duke of Kent.
+Tagged Belgian Installation 2013, Elizabeth II of the United Kingdom, King Philippe of the Belgians, Queen Mathilde of the Belgians, The Duchess of Gloucester, The Duke of Gloucester, The Duke of Kent.